 After the end of the Civil War, in about 1868 or 1869, the family pushed westward to Iowa, where they put down roots in Wapsinonoc, Muscatine County, IA.
 There, their son John was born in 1870, the first of their offspring to be born in Iowa.
 They are listed in the 1870 census of Wapsinonoc, with Philip's occupation given as farmer, and Sarah's as "keeping house."

-Later, they relocated to Cumberland, Cass County, IA.
-Philip died there in Aug.
+Having suffered a cerebral hemorrhage, leading to paralysis, Philip died in Cumberland on Aug.
 29, 1915, and was buried in Newlon's Grove Cemetery.
 [Find-a-Grave]

-Son Edward James Pringey (1859-1933) was born in 1859 near Bruceton Mills, Preston County, VA (later West Virginia).
+Son Edward James Pringey (1859-1933) was born on Oct.
+20, 1859 near Bruceton Mills, Preston County, VA (later West Virginia).
 As a boy, he migrated to Iowa with his parents and siblings.
-He married Margaret A. Smith (1867-1939).
+On Oct.
+17, 1888, when he was three days shy of his 29th birthday, he married Margaret A. Smith (1867-1939).
 They resided on a farm north of Cumberland, IA, and their two known children were Birdie Juanita Pringey and Walter Pringey.
 Sadly, little Birdie died died in 1892 at the age of two.
 When Edward placed a load of his steers on the market in April 1908, the Marshalltown (IA) Evening Times-Republican noted that they averaged 1,362 lbs. in weight at $6.65 in value and one cow at 1,540 lbs. priced at $5.80.
 He also offered a load of 262-lb. hogs valued at $5.92˝.In late May 1910, the Pringeys were involved in a motor accident near Cumberland.
 While driving a boy to the town of Wiota, the "boy was thrown out alighting on his feet," reported the Evening Times-Republican.

 The force of his jump kept him running many years before he could stop.
 The car was running very fast and skidded in a soft spot in the road where grading had been done.
 The occupants were thrown out with great force.
 Mrs. Pringey suffered a broken leg.
 Mr. Pringey's arm is in such a condition that it is doubtful whether it can be saved....
 Assistance did not reach the injured people for over an hour after the accident.